tamunoWoks/Statistics/estimation.md

 | **Efficient**               | Often reaches the best possible variance for an estimator |
 | **Asymptotically Unbiased** | Becomes accurate with large samples                       |

+## Laplace Estimator (Laplace Smoothing)
+The **Laplace Estimator**, also known as **Laplace Smoothing**, is a technique used to adjust probability estimates in categorical data, especially when some categories have zero counts.